Seaford for holidays and invigorating sea air

-There is free parking along the length of the unspoilt seafront and there is a train station in Seaford with easy links to Lewes, Brighton, London and Gatwick airport.
+There is free parking along the length of the unspoilt seafront and Seaford train station offers easy links to Lewes, Brighton, London and Gatwick airport.
 Newhaven port is literally at the end of the long beach making it very accessible for European ferries.

 Eastbourne, just a 20 minute drive away, provides more entertainment, with its iconic pier, several theatres, the re-developed Arndale Centre whilst for a truly metropolitan air head for Brighton, with a cosmopolitan collection of restaurants, museums and some serious retail therapy.

 Or head inland further onto the South Downs for the idyllic villages of Alfriston, East Dean, Friston and Willingdon.